 L-Taurine

-Taurine acts as an antioxidant and helps stabilise sperm cell membranes.
+Taurine acts as an antioxidant and helps stabilise your sperm cell membranes.
 This protection supports motility and overall sperm viability.

 Green Tea Extract